Last updated 23 December 2020

 Nature provides many special moments and it is up to each and every intrepid traveler to determine where their next magical experience will be.

-When my good friend Robin, who was living in Breda, the Netherlands felt like releasing her ‘travel bug within’ she told me the Arctic Circle was her destination of choice.
+When my friend Robin, who was living in Breda, the Netherlands felt like releasing her ‘travel bug within’ she told me the Arctic Circle was her destination of choice.

 She was keen to try and view the northern lights.